Rutgers Duckweed Stock Cooperative

 ISCDRA Newsletters

-The International Steering Committee on Duckweed Research and Application (ISCDRA) was formed in August 2013 to guide the work of the duckweed community until the next major conference in 2015.
-Read the latest news below.
+The International Steering Committee on Duckweed Research and Application (ISCDRA) was formed in August 2013 to guide the work of the duckweed community and help organize the biennial International Conference on Duckweed Research and Applications (ICDRA).
+In addition, it publishes a quarterly newsletter since October 2013.
+This newsletter was renamed the Duckweed Forum (DF) along with a new cover design in October 2015.
+Read the latest news as well as the back issues of the DF below.

 • Issue No. 40 - January 2023